thevalyreangroup/slate/source/includes/_facilities.md

 }
 ```

-This endpoint takes the participant's id as a query paramater and returns the new participant object after saving.
+This endpoint takes the facility's id as a query paramater and returns the new facility object after saving.

 ### HTTP Request